-This is a good activity to keep in the car, hanging by the back door, on the porch, or close to the playground!
-And you don’t need to find ALL the bugs at once – multiple excursions outside through spring, summer, and fall are a great opportunity to teach your kids about bug life cycles and the symbiosis between seasons, emerging flowers and plants, and bugs.
+And you don’t need to find ALL the bugs at once – multiple excursions outside through spring, summer, and fall are a great opportunity to teach your kids about bug life cycles and the symbiosis between seasons, blooming flowers and plants, and (of course!) emerging bugs.

-- PRINT OUT PAPER VERSIONS YOU CAN HIDE AROUND THE YARD.
+- PRINT OUT PAPER BUGS FOR A BACKYARD BUG HUNT.
 Excited about exploring entomology with your little ones, but not sure you’ll see many of the bugs on our sheet?
 The second page of our printable has larger illustrations you can print out on cardstock, color, and hide around your backyard or garden.
 Tie them onto branches with a piece of ribbon or attach them to a popsicle stick or garden stake and pop them around the yard for a scavenger hunt that guarantees bug-finding success.
 A wonderful day of outdoor bug play!

-- LEARN MORE ABOUT YOUR FOUND BUGS.
+- LEARN MORE ABOUT YOUR BUG SEARCH INSECTS.
 Identification apps can do amazing things these days, and the Picture Insects app is one of my favorites for determining the exact type of bug you’ve found.
 Beyond identification, books like Ultimate Bugopedia from National Geographic Kids, The Backyard Bug Book for Kids by Lauren Davidson, or Yuval Zommer’s Big Book of Bugs all provide great ways to learn facts about each type of bug through engaging photos and illustrations.

 - MAKE A BUG BOX FOR OBSERVATION.
 You can extend the chance to observe some real live bugs at work with our DIY bug observation box activity.
 Write down your observations, or make your own illustrated versions of bugs you’ve attracted – I love this insect illustration activity from the Getty Museum.